-- Company having Multiple Co-Founders and Co-Owners: The business plan is quite helpful in managing a bigger board of seniors in the company.
+- Company Having Multiple Co-Founders and Co-Owners: A business plan is quite helpful in managing a bigger board of seniors in the company.
 It ensures that everyone sticks to the company's core values and carries out the intended plans to achieve long-term goals.
 This should be a dynamic document that is continually updated as circumstances warrant.

-- Fundraising over $500K: If you are raising a lot of cash, you better have a strategy in place for how you are going to use it.
+- Fundraising over $500K: If you are raising a large amount of cash, you better have a strategy in place for how you are going to use it.
 Be ready for due diligence from investors.

 For an in-depth guide on startup business models, click here.

-- Meeting or starting a conversation with an investor: As mentioned before, a pitch deck is a conversation starter that encourages the investor to get in touch with you.
-You can email the PDF file to them or send them a printed copy to start building a relationship with the investor.
+- Meeting or Starting a Conversation with an Investor: A pitch deck is a conversation starter that encourages investors to get in touch with you.
+You can email a PDF file or send a printed copy to start building a relationship with investors.

-- Pitching in a Competition: In the startup community, there are many pitch competitions and events that are organized to provide business founders the opportunity to practice pitching their business and gain exposure.
-In these competitions, a pitch deck is a must-have document that will help effectively communicate the start-up plan.
+- Pitching in a Competition: The startup community organizes many pitch competitions and events that provide business founders the opportunity to practice pitching their business and gain exposure.
+In these competitions, a pitch deck is a must-have document that effectively communicates the startup plan.

 - Seeking Equity Funding: If you are seeking funding from venture capitalists, angel investors, or knowledgeable friends and family, you need a clear pitch deck.